 Each common share of stock entitles its holder as of record date to one vote.
 However, with respect to the election of the members of the Board of Directors, Article III, Section 7 of the Bank's Amended By-Laws specifies that any stockholder who is not delinquent in his subscription shall be allowed to vote either in person or by proxy executed in writing by the stockholder or his duly authorized attorney-in-fact in accordance with the requirements of existing rules and regulations.
-Following Section 24 of The Corporation Code, a stockholder may vote such number of shares for as many persons as there are directors to be elected or he may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit, provided that the total number of votes cast by him shall not exceed the number of shares owned by him as shown in the books of the Bank multiplied by the whole number of directors.
+Following Section 24 of The Corporation Code, a stockholder may vote such number of shares for as many persons as there are directors to be elected or he may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his shares shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit, provided that the total number of votes cast by him shall not exceed the number of shares owned by him as shown in the books of the Bank multiplied by the whole number of directors to be elected.
+Eleven (11) nominees receiving the highest number of votes shall be elected directors.
 For the amendment of Articles of Incorporation, affirmative vote by stockholders representing at least 2/3 of the outstanding capital stock shall be required, in accordance with Sections 16 and 38 of the Corporation Code.